Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 To fight the leeches in Cambodia's rainy season

-When you travel to Cambodia, you cannot avoid being chased by bloodsucking animals on a jungle trek.
-In the dry season it is mosquitoes that attack relentlessly, while leeches take over in the rainy season.
-I did not know the latter animal personally before departure.
+When traveling to Cambodia, you can't avoid being chased by bloodsucking animals on a jungle trek.
+During the dry season, mosquitoes attack relentlessly, while leeches take over during the rainy season.
+I didn't know the latter animals personally before leaving.

-Wearing leech socks up to our knees and a backpack with a hammock, clothes, provisions for three days, a wok and the indispensable toothbrush, we sailed quietly up the river towards the place from where we had to start walking.
-The first night we were to spend in a village with one of the area's many ethnic minorities, the Brao people, who offer the park's few tourists an overnight stay in exchange for a little money for the household.
+Wearing knee-high socks and a backpack with a hammock, clothes, three days' worth of provisions, a wok and the indispensable toothbrush, we quietly sailed up the river towards the place where we would start walking.
+The first night we would spend in a village with one of the area's many ethnic minorities, the Brao people.
+They offer the park's few tourists an overnight stay in exchange for a small contribution to the household.

-In this village, the men grew cashews and raised water buffalo, while the women kept chickens, pigs and huge herds of children together.
-They already start starting a family at the age of 14-15 in these areas, so they can manage to produce a good portion of offspring, including a certain percentage of wastage, which dies in infancy as a result of diseases and poor hygiene.
+In this village, the men grew cashew nuts and raised water buffalo, while the women raised chickens, pigs and huge flocks of children.
+They start having children as young as 14-15, so they can produce a good portion of offspring, including a certain percentage of children who die as infants due to diseases and poor hygiene.

 Visiting the Brao people